pbosetti/c-cnc23/goodies/README.md

 This forder contains useful stuff.

-## `italyprog.zip`
+## Keymap: `italyprog.zip`

-This is an enhanced keyboard map for italian keyboards that adds two shortcuts for characters that are often sed in programming and on linux: tilda `~` and backtick `.
+This is an enhanced keyboard map for italian keyboards that adds two shortcuts for characters that are often used in programming and on linux: tilda `~` and backtick `.

 Those characters are mapped to `AltGR` + `'` and `AltGr` + `ì`, respectively.